 Talk to the customer.
 It seems simple and yet it is still a new skill for so many companies.
 Find your customers and observe their behavior, ask them questions and get a sense of how they currently solve their problems.
 This will give you a sense of where the real value is for the product or service you’re creating.

 3. What are your thoughts on First Time User Experience (FTUX) and how do you see it evolving?

 This is often overlooked or treated casually by many apps.
 It’s often left to a slideshow of features or an overlay of the controls.
 Helping people make the most of the app will help onboard them quickly and most importantly, retain them as continuous users.
 Without that, app downloads and sign-ups are just vanity metrics.

 All that being said, Snapchat has no on-boarding and UI that proves challenging for anyone over the age of 20 and they seem to be doing pretty well.

 4. When you think about a design that you have implemented, how do you measure success?

 I measure success with business outcomes.
 The question I ask is what is the customer behavior I want to change?
 How will I measure that?
 Then I set a goal and that is my success.
 Everything is done to optimize for that metric.

 5. We define a dynamic app user experience as one that adapts to the user based on the context of where and who they are.
 What do you think the roadblocks are that apps will have to overcome to make a difference in delivering dynamic user experiences?

-Form factor will prove challenging here.
+The form factor will prove challenging here.
 An app reacting on a phone is different than an app reacting on a watch or on a “smart” purse.
 Designing for all of these scenarios at once will be impossible.
-Instead we should pick the core experiences we want to optimize and then decide, based on customer insight, where we want to expand our service further.
+Instead, we should pick the core experiences we want to optimize and then decide, based on customer insight, where we want to expand our service further.

 6. What is out there today that excites you?